Uncle John's (chain): Branding

 Uncle John's uses blue and yellow as the main colors for its brand.
 The name of the outlet which came from its fried chicken product was selected through its "Ready, Set, Name!" promotional campaign held in April 2022 which yielded around 80,000 entries.
 The name of the chicken brand is a reference to RRHI founder John Gokongwei, Jr.

 Products

 Uncle John's is known for its various signature products which were sold back when it was still operating under the Ministop name.
-Among these are Uncle John's Fried Chicken and Kariman fried sandwich.
+Among these are its fried chicken and kariman fried sandwich.